keimschleuder/sherlock/README.md

 # This is a Fork.
-MAke shure to check out the original Repository
+Make shure to check out the original Repository

 <p align=center>
   <br>